SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

   }
 ```

-7. Navigate to `app/incidents`folder  and create a new file `field.cds`.
+6. Navigate to the **app/incidents** folder and create a new file called **field.cds**.
-8. To see your changes getting replicated in user interface open `app/incidents/field.cds` and add the below code snippet
+7. To see that your changes are replicated in the user interface, open the **app/incidents/field.cds** file and add the following code snippet:

 ```cds
   using ProcessorService as service from '../../srv/processor-service';